victorcouste/looker/README.md

 # looker

-Repository to manage Looker model and project for demonstration with Starburst
+Repository to manage Looker models and projects for Starburst demonstrations on GCP